microprediction/microprediction/docs/README.md

 [enter_die_contest_one_off.py](https://github.com/microprediction/microprediction/blob/master/hello_world/enter_die_contest_one_off.py) and running it.
  - Or review [predict](https://microprediction.github.io/microprediction/predict.html) for patterns addressing more useful examples.

+There are rewards for good prediction.
+To chase the daily $125 [prize](https://www.microprediction.com/competitions/daily) for prediction, it is suggested tht you join the [slack](https://microprediction.github.io/microprediction/slack.html) or Friday [Google Meet](https://microprediction.github.io/microprediction/meet.html) so we can help you get started.

 ## Not to be overlooked:

  - [Glossary](https://microprediction.github.io/microprediction/glossary.html) and [summary](https://microprediction.github.io/microprediction/summary.html) of key API commands.
- - Chase the daily $125 [prize](https://www.microprediction.com/competitions/daily) for prediction.
-Join the [slack](https://microprediction.github.io/microprediction/slack.html) or Friday [Google Meet](https://microprediction.github.io/microprediction/meet.html)
  - [Video](https://microprediction.github.io/microprediction/videos.html) tutorials and free [data](https://microprediction.github.io/microprediction/data.html).

 -+-